Wurli provides clinical services from 2 different locations in Katherine:

 As well as health checks the main clinic provides acute and general care for people who are sick and have injuries, and we also provide health advice and education.

 Anyone can come into the main clinic with any health condition, but staff may put you in touch with one of the other clinics or services offered by Wurli if they are more suited to you needs, eg the child health team for childhood immunisations.

 The Main Clinic is AGPAL accredited.

-Women’s and children’s health care is also provided from our rooms in the Main Clinic at 25 Third Street.
+Women’s and children’s health care is provided at their new location at 21 Third Street.

 The aim of the Women’s and Children’s Health Unit is to see healthy women having healthy pregnancies; and healthy babies and children who grow to be healthy adults.